meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/Overview/README.md

 >    most two links per week and read them properly.
 > 4. **Do the notebooks and exercises** in `week_N/Readme.md`.
 >
-> The reason for this order: most students lose more time hopping
+> The reason for this order: most of us lose more time hopping
 > between random search results trying to figure out what a term means
 > than they do actually learning the concept.
 The handbook is here so
 > that every external resource you read already has a slot to drop